 Most mobile and portable terminals have built-in 3G or 4G hardware and a pre-installed, activated SIM card.
 This allows the terminals to send and receive payment messages as packets over the internet through General Packet Radio Service (GPRS, which is an extension to cellular communication).

-If these terminals can't reach the internet through their primary network connection, they automatically switch to processing payments using their cellular connection.
+If these terminals cannot reach the internet through their primary network connection, they automatically switch to processing payments using their cellular connection.
 They will also switch back to using the primary connection when this is available again.

 Note that our terminals only support SIM cards supplied by Adyen.
 For exceptions see using a third-party SIM card.

-Currently, we don't charge fees for using the cellular connection.
+Currently, we do not charge fees for using the cellular connection.
 In the near future this will change for Android terminals: we won't charge a fee for using the cellular connection to make payments or update the terminal, but you will need to buy data bundles to cover the expected data traffic of the apps that you have running on your Android terminals.

 Mobile network operators around the world are ending coverage for 3G.
 This affects terminals that only support 3G for cellular connectivity.